 Words are more than mere tools of communication; they’re portals to whimsy and delight.
 Add a sprinkle of flair to your written and spoken communication with these 150+ rare words.
 Be careful using them in everyday conversation.
 A few are outdated.
-They would work, though, quite well in poetry and even experimental literature.
+Many of these words, though, would work quite well in poetry and even experimental literature.

 This post contains affiliate links.
 Please read our disclosure.